The impact of Coronavirus (COVID-19)Last updated: 10 April 2021

 |14 days or less||100% of holiday price|

-- Your cancellation charge will remain at 20% of your holiday price (ie your original deposit) from 2 December 2020 until your revised balance date of 12 December 2021.
+- Your cancellation charge will remain limited to your deposit until your revised balance date of 9 August 2021.

-Q: What happens if I'm ill and I can't travel?If you are too ill to travel, or there is another medical reason for not travelling (for example you have been asked to self-isolate) then all good travel insurance policies should fully refund what you have paid.
-Please read your policy and call your insurer if you are not sure - and please keep us informed of the situation if your trip is imminent.
+Q: What happens if I'm ill and I can't travel?If you are too ill to travel, or there is another medical reason for not travelling (for example you have been asked to self-isolate), then your travel insurance policies should fully refund what you have paid.
+Please read your policy and call your insurer if you are not sure and please keep us informed of the situation if your trip is imminent.

 Q: What if ...?We understand the uncertainty that many people feel about the pandemic – if and how it will affect them and their travel plans.